 ASH Annual Meeting Press Policies

-ASH is continually re-assessing the status of our upcoming meetings in light of the COVID-19 pandemic.
-To ensure the safety of all attendees, proof of COVID-19 vaccination will be required for registrants attending the 2021 ASH Annual Meeting in person in Atlanta, Georgia.
-Additional information about on-site safety protocols will be posted as it becomes available.
-We encourage you to visit our Annual Meeting Health and Safety Protocols page to stay abreast of the latest updates.
+Proof of COVID-19 vaccination will be required prior to traveling to New Orleans for the 64th ASH Annual Meeting & Exposition.
+ASH is continually monitoring the status of the COVID-19 pandemic and additional information regarding the on-site health and safety protocols, including vaccination verification, will be posted as it becomes available.
+We encourage you to monitor our Health and Safety Protocols webpage to stay abreast of the latest updates.

 The following sections on media registration and press policies provide editors, reporters, and health/medical writers with information about the Society's rules and regulations regarding attendance and coverage of the ASH annual meeting.
 In addition, all media must adhere to ASH’s attendee policies.